Here is some extra FAQs and information about our programs here in Manuel Antonio, Costa Rica.

 What is the average cost of living in Manuel Antonio & Quepos?

 As an area frequented by tourists and home to many hotels, Manuel Antonio can be expensive in some areas, but if you know where to look, living can be relatively cheap.
 For example a local meal in a tipico restaurant in Quepos can set you back around $5 and a local beer would be $2.
 As a dive team we have our favorite places, especially those with food and drink happy hours!
 Bus journeys between Manual Antonio and Quepos are approximately 80c

 How rainy is the rainy season?

 This can vary as well.
 The wettest months are September and October and the driest are January – March. rain can affect the visibility of the diving, but it makes you a fantastic navigator!
 Days during the wetter months will more frequently have drier mornings and rain in the afternoon or the evening.
 You are going to be getting wet anyway!

 How much free time do I have when completing a Go Pro internship?

 An average day during a full internship is starting at the dive shop at 7.15am and then finishing about 3pm.
 If you are diving in the afternoon you may not be in until 10.30am and then working until 5pm.
-Most students come into the shop 6 days a week and for the surf lovers, we have 2 breaks nearby, so some of the mega enthusiastic surf before diving, come to the shop and then surf again in the afternoon.
+Most students come into the shop 6 days a week and for the surf lovers, we have 2 breaks nearby, so some of the mega enthusiastic surf before diving or afterwards depending on the tides.
 Full and FUN packed days!